Hinduism and Christianity, Jesus in India

 The Bible is the main source of the principles and values of Christianity.
 The Roman Catholic Church acknowledges tradition along with Bible as the source for their doctrine.
-Central to Hinduism are the smritis, or books of revelations, which include the Vedas, the Agamas and the Bhagavadgita, which Hindus revere as God in word form and which are considered to be eternal, inviolable and revealed by God for the welfare of the worlds.
-Tradition, law books, the epics and the Puranas and the writings of several enlightened scholars, philosophers and masters also play an important role in the religious lives of Hindus.
+Central to Hinduism are the Vedas, the Agamas, the Bhagavadgita, the Sutras, the Shastras, the epics or the Itihasas, etc. Of them, Hindus revere the Vedas as God in word form.
+They are considered to be eternal, inviolable and revealed by God for the welfare of the worlds.
+The Puranas, Dharmashastras or law books, and the expositions, commentaries and compilations of several enlightened scholars, philosophers and masters also play an important role in the religious lives of Hindus.
 Hinduism played a significant role in the emergence of other world class religions such as Jainism, Buddhism and Sikhism and shaping the history of the eastern world, while Christianity played a significant role in shaping the history of Judaism and Islam and the western world.
-Hinduism is also the most dominant source of inspiration for many new age religions and religious movements.
+Hinduism is also the most dominant source of inspiration for many new age religions and religious movements Organizational Structure

 Hinduism and Christianity differ widely with regard to their individual approach towards other religions.
 Certain orthodox sections of Hindus may not like to dine with Christians or allow inter religious marriages or have social engagements outside their particular castes, but from dogmatic point of view Hinduism tolerates Christianity and other religions.
 According to Hinduism the paths to God are many and in whatever way we worship Him sincerely He responds.
 Christianity has an uncompromising attitude towards other religions in matters such as the infallibility of the Bible and belief in Jesus Christ.
 Any form of worship not approved by the Bible is an anathema to the Christian faith.
 According to Christians the only way to salvation is the way of Jesus and faith in Jesus and only those who believe in him would be saved from the consequences of sin against God.
 It is blaspheme to question the actions of God or the teachings of Jesus or belief in Jesus himself.
 Technically both Islam and Christianity are intolerant religions in which there is little scope for any compromise or reconciliation.
 To accept another religion one has to permanently disown one's own religion and the teachings of its prophets.
 Hence so much of irreconcilable differences and religious animosity.